dsyph3r/symblog-docs/docs/configuration-and-templating.rst

 The correct way to link pages together is with the ``path`` and ``url`` methods provided by Twig.
 They are both very similar, except the ``url`` method will provide us with absolute URLs.
-Lets update the main app template located at ``app/Resources/views/base.html.twig`` to link to the about page and homepage together.
+Lets update the main application template located at ``app/Resources/views/base.html.twig`` to link to the about page and homepage together.

 .. code-block:: html